numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

-In this resource, we specify the desired bucket name as the value of the variable `var.bucket_name`.
-We also add a tag to the bucket for better identification.
+In this resource, I specify the desired bucket name as the value of the variable `var.bucket_name`.
+I also add a tag to the bucket for better identification.

 ### Step 2: Configuring CloudFront Origin Access Control

-Next, we configure the **CloudFront Origin Access Control (OAC)** to manage access to the S3 bucket:
+Next, I configure the **CloudFront Origin Access Control (OAC)** to manage access to the S3 bucket:

 ```terraform
 locals {